alex-esc/posts/up-next.md

 * Elon Musk's Neuralink is not disruptive & it shows what's wrong with digital technologies
 * How to make a GitHub Pages Blog - A journal
 * More about Digital Rights...
+* Is PewDiePie racist or not?
+* Does free software actually liberates users?
+* Some alternatives platforms are actually better than the real thing

 ## Suggest a topic or idea